Uberi/ProjectExo/README.md

 The bore is the diameter of the hole in which the plunger can move back and forth.

 It is very important that the pistons are double action.
-This means that they can push out and push in - single action cylinders can only do one of these.
+This means that they can push out and pull in - single action cylinders can only do one of these.

 The amount of force the piston can output is (essentially) proportional to the surface area of the plunger head, so $F = 0.006895 \pi \frac{d^2}{4} p$, where $F$ is the force in Newtons (9.8 Newtons is roughly 1kg in Earth gravity), $d$ is the bore diameter in mm, and $p$ is the pressure in psi.